KW0114/Election/README.md

 ![election results](https://github.com/KW0114/election-analysis/blob/68e3ac155e204d95ad0e2bcd59020a86fcadbfed/Resources/Election%20Results%20Snapshot.png)

 ## Summary
      This python script could easily be used for another election, with as many candidates or counties as you would like.
 As these numbers get larger though, it may be best not to print every single candidate and county name to the screen or our output file.
 We could easily change this by making sure we specify only to print maybe the top 5 candidates, or however many you would be interested in.
 I would probably do this by creating a separate list containing the name of the candidates with the highest votes per your specifications.

      As we get more sophisticated data, we may even be able to add some more values to our analysis, such as age of voters and how that relates to who they voted for.
-Maybe we could make a dictionary keeping track of the most popular candidate for a specific set of age ranges.
+Maybe we could make a dictionary keeping track of the most popularcandidate for a specific set of age ranges.